 Our biggest beef with the Specs is the thin hard-plastic case.
 The closure is deceptive — it clicks twice but only stays shut on the second.
 It’s incredibly frustrating to open again, requiring finger strength and a delicate angle.
 The case has a plastic loop but lacks any dedicated clipping mechanism, which means that you have to sacrifice a carabiner if you want to clip it to anything.

 The Belay Specs are significantly cheaper than the CU belay glasses they imitate, and a bit cheaper than the Y&Y Classics.
 Those are decent savings, but the flaws were too great for us to wholeheartedly recommend the Specs.

 The Belaggles (pronounced BeLAYggles, as their phonetically marked logo will have you know) were every tester’s least favorite pair.
 They function well enough, but they were the least comfortable glasses in our test.

-The frame is plastic, but it’s far heavier than the Y&Y Plasfun.
+The frame is plastic, but it’s far heavier than the Y&Y Plasfun Evo.
 Belaggles claims that this is to protect the prisms and enhance durability, but in practice it just made us dislike wearing the glasses.

 They feel heavy on the head, and multiple testers complained that the frames felt tight.
-The nosepiece is rigid plastic but felt much less comfortable than that of the Plasfun.
+The nosepiece is rigid plastic but felt much less comfortable than that of the Plasfun Evo.

-The case is a basic zippered unit, with an attachment clip like the one on the case for the Plasfun Basic.
+The case is a basic zippered unit, with an attachment clip like the one on the case for the Plasfun First.
 This one didn’t break, but it was still a pain to take on and off a harness.
 On such an expensive pair of belay glasses, we would appreciate a better solution.
 Also included are a keeper cord and a microfiber cloth.

-The Belaggles were the most expensive product in our test, more than four times the price of the Plasfun Basic.
+The Belaggles were the most expensive product in our test, many times the price of the Plasfun First.
 For the same price, I could buy a set of top quickdraws or a brand-new #4 Camalot.